 Ronald A. Katz Tech.
 Licensing, L.P. v.
 EchoStar Satellite L.L.C.(Northern and Central Districts of California).
 Represented EchoStar in multidistrict litigation involving interactive voice response patents.
 Most of the claims asserted against EchoStar were found invalid or not-infringed on summary judgment.
 Case settled after summary judgment on favorable terms.

 Juniper Networks, Inc. v.
 Palo Alto Networks, Inc. and Palo Alto Networks, Inc. v.
 Juniper Networks, Inc.(District of Delaware, Northern District of California, and Patent Trial and Appeal Board).
 Represented Palo Alto Networks in patent suits and inter partes review proceedings involving network firewall and router technology.
 Secured a mistrial in our client’s favor in Delaware.
 Cases settled after trial on favorable terms.

 Williams v.
 Williams(Northern District of California).
-Trial counsel for plaintiff in civil rights lawsuit.
-Currently on appeal.
+Lead trial counsel for plaintiff in civil rights lawsuit.
+Case settled following appellate proceeding.

 In re Certain Mobile Electronic Devices Incorporating Haptics(International Trade Commission).
 Represented Immersion in asserting patents covering haptic technologies against Motorola and HTC.
 Case settled on favorable terms.

 Enriquez v.
 City of Fresno(Eastern District of California).
 Represented plaintiff in civil rights case where jury found Fresno liable for wrongful death.
 Case settled on favorable terms following jury verdict.

 Northpoint Tech., Ltd. v.
 EchoStar Tech.
 L.L.C. and DISH Network L.L.C.(Western District of Texas and Federal Circuit).
 Secured summary judgment for EchoStar and DISH in case involving satellite television reception equipment.
 Affirmed on appeal.